kleitz/beige-software/README.txt

 8. Add servlets from generated generated_web.xml into your web.xml.
 9. add maven-assembly-plugin (see beige-accounting-ajetty/pom.xml) to generate jar with dependencies with mainClass -> org.beigesoft.ajetty.BootStrapEmbedded
 10. install new maven project
-11. copy directory server from source anywhere and copy there your jar with dependences
+11. copy directory server from source anywhere and copy there your jar with dependencies
-12. start your jar with dependences "java -jar [your jar]"
+12. start your jar with dependencies "java -jar [your jar]"
 13. to make your webapp working on embedded A-Jetty on Android see example beige-accounting-android.

-version 1.1.1.
-Added import full database copy with WEB-service (from SQlite to Postgresql).
-Added payByDate to sales/purchase invoices and report invoices list with payByDate conditions.